martincostello/blog/source/2024-09-10-whats-new-for-openapi-with-dotnet-9.html.md

 ## Performance

 The last thing I thought I'd touch on in this blog post is performance.
-After I'd created the repository comparing the three implementations, I thought it would be interesting to benchmark them to compare how they perform when generating an OpenAPI document.
+After I'd created the repository comparing the three implementations, I figured it would be interesting to benchmark them to compare how they perform when generating an OpenAPI document.

 ### Preliminary Results with .NET 9 Preview 7